This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ask family and friends to help you shop for food and keep a good supply of things you like at home.
 Ask others to help you make batches of food and freeze extra for later.

-- Vomiting for more than 3 days in a row
+- You vomit for more than 3 days in a row.

 Follow up with your healthcare provider as directed: